-It was on this day in 1787 that the first 39 signatures were placed on the Constitution - the document that became the core of our nation's government.
+It was on this day in 1787 that the first 39 signatures were placed on the Constitution - the document that became the defining principles of our nation's limited government.

 On December 8, 2004, the Congress of the United States, one branch of the government established by the Constitution, passed a "Consolidated Appropriations Act, 2005" (118 Stat.
 2809, 3344-45), establishing Constitution Day in the United States.

 "Do not separate text from historical background.
 If you do, you will have perverted and subverted the Constitution, which can only end in a distorted, bastardized form of illegitimate government." ~ James Madison

 I've previously written about the irony of this day on which Congress mandates that "all federal agencies and schools receiving federal funds hold educational programs pertaining to the Constitution."
 I guess the Constitutional limits on our federal government don't really apply to the members of Congress who passed this law - and many others.

 "The U. S. Constitution doesn't guarantee happiness, only the pursuit of it.
 You have to catch up with it yourself." ~ Benjamin Franklin

 But it is right and proper that we remember what our Constitution says and be especially vigilant in insisting that our elected officials honor those words and abide by the limits the document places on them.